 Like me, you may also get away from using coconut oil in your pre-cleansing routine.
 Just remember to use products with minimal amounts of coconut oil.
 It’s simple to identify quantity.
 If coconut oil is listed in the first 5 ingredients it’s more likely has high amounts.
 Coconut oil listed in the bottom of the list may have the least.
-Here is Lorayne's comprehensive list of products and brands.
-I listed my favorites below this.
+I listed my favorites below.

 Is coconut water ok, then?

 Do you want to use coconut water as a leave-in?
 Do you have products with coconut water?
 Then do a patch test on a curl clump (preferably at the nape of your neck) to see if coconut water works for you.

 After trying so many brands over the years I can confidently say products with coconut oil in large amounts do not work for my skin, it breaks me out.
 If you avoid coconut oil like the plague then here are my top recommendations for coconut-free products!